tvlooy/php-ext-dev-book/manuscript/NewExtensionParam.md

 ```

 Note that instead of RETURN_BOOL(), you can also use the RETURN_TRUE and
-RETURN_FALSE macros (withhout parentheses).
+RETURN_FALSE macros (without parentheses).
 Besides that there are also these
 return types available: ```RESOURCE```, ```ARRAY``` (or ```HASH```) and ```OBJECT```.

 ## Input argument